There is immense excitement about mindfulness in many areas of life, including in businesses, and for good reason.

 Positive brain changes and health improvements

 Neuroscience research has demonstrated positive changes in the brain structure and functioning in regular meditators.
-Mindfulness has also been demonstrated to have a beneficial impact on the immune system, on blood pressure and on symptoms related to ageing.
+Mindfulness has also been shown to have a beneficial impact on the immune system, on blood pressure and on symptoms related to ageing.

 Specific areas where improvements have been seen